List on Bids44 →

 Essential Checks

-4. Run Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colors at max brightness.
-Look closely for any stuck, dead, or discolored pixels.
+4. Perform Dead Pixel Test: Open a web browser and search for “dead pixel test”.
+Cycle through full-screen red, green, blue, white, and black backgrounds at max brightness to spot any stuck or dead pixels.

-6. Test Keyboard: Open Notepad and type every single key, including function keys (Fn + F1-F12).
-Check for double-typing, unresponsive keys, or mushy feedback.
+6. Full Keyboard Test: Open Notepad and type every single key, including function keys (Fn combinations), Ctrl, Alt, Shift.
+Check for any non-responsive or double-typing keys.

-7. Test Trackpad: Test all multi-touch gestures (two-finger scroll, pinch-to-zoom), click in all four corners, and check for any physical wobble or looseness.
+7. Trackpad Functionality: Test multi-touch gestures (two-finger scroll, pinch-to-zoom), and click in all four corners.
+Ensure it feels firm and doesn’t have excessive wobble or sticking.

-8. Test Speakers and Webcam: Play a YouTube video to check speakers, and open the Camera app to test the webcam and microphone.
-Join a quick video call if possible.
+8. Speakers and Webcam: Play some music or a YouTube video to test speakers.
+Open the Camera app to test the webcam.
+If possible, make a quick video call to test both simultaneously.

-10. Check Hinges: Gently open and close the laptop lid several times.
-It should move smoothly without excessive play or creaking, and the screen should stay firmly in position at any angle.
+10. Hinge Stability: Gently open and close the lid several times.
+It should move smoothly without creaking, stiffness, or excessive wobble.
+Open it to 45 degrees and let go—it should hold its position.

-12. Verify Serial Number: Use wmic bios get serialnumber in CMD to get the serial number.
-Cross-reference it on Acer’s official support website to verify model and original warranty status.
+12. Verify Serial Number: Press Windows + R, type cmd, then wmic bios get serialnumber.
+Note the serial and check it on Acer’s official support website for original warranty status (even if expired) to confirm authenticity.

 Insider Checks

-THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys from an angle.
-Heavily used keys like the spacebar, E, T, A, S, and Shift will develop a visible shine as their matte texture wears off.
-A seller claiming “barely used” for a laptop with shiny keys is likely misrepresenting its usage—expect to negotiate ₹2,000-₹4,000 off.
-If only a few unusual keys are shiny, it might indicate a partial keyboard replacement, which isn’t necessarily bad but warrants asking why.
+THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright overhead light and look at the keys from an angle.
+Heavily-used keys like the spacebar, WASD, E, T, A, S, Shift, and Ctrl will develop a visible shine where the matte texture has worn off.
+A “barely used” laptop with shiny keys means it’s seen far more action than claimed—expect to negotiate ₹2,000-₹4,000 off for heavy use.

-THE HINGE GRAVITY TEST (Drop Damage Indicator): Open the lid to about 45 degrees and then gently let go.
-The lid should stay in that position without falling open or closed.
-If it drops freely or feels overly stiff, the hinge mechanism is either worn out from heavy use or damaged from a drop.
-This can be a ₹3,500-₹6,500 repair at a third-party shop, and more at an authorized center.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and then let go.
+It should hold its position firmly.
+If the lid falls open or snaps shut on its own, the hinge mechanism is worn out from heavy use or potential drop damage.
+A hinge repair can cost ₹2,500-₹5,500 at a third-party shop, or more at an authorized center.

 Common Scams to Watch For (India 2026)

-Battery Swap to Inflate Cycle Count: A common trick is to replace an old, high-cycle-count battery with a cheap, new third-party one to show a very low cycle count.
-Cross-reference the battery report’s cycle count with the physical wear of the keyboard and trackpad.
-A 3-year-old laptop with only 15-20 cycles is highly suspicious.
-A new battery alone is a ₹3,000-₹5,500 cost, so if they’ve hidden this, it’s a ₹3,000-₹5,000 deception.
+Battery Swap with Low Cycle Count.
+A common trick is to replace a heavily used, degraded battery with a cheap, non-genuine one that shows a low cycle count.
+As mentioned in the Insider Checks, cross-reference battery cycle count with physical wear on the keyboard and trackpad.
+A non-genuine battery can fail quickly, costing ₹3,000-₹5,000 to replace properly.

-Fake Extended Warranty Claims: Some sellers falsely claim the laptop has an active extended warranty or third-party insurance.
-Always verify any warranty claims directly on Acer’s support website using the serial number.
-If the seller cannot provide proof or the website shows no coverage, assume it has no warranty.
+Fake Extended Warranty Claims.
+Sellers might claim the laptop still has an extended warranty or AcerCare+ coverage.
+Always verify any warranty claims directly on Acer’s official India support website using the laptop’s serial number.
+False claims mean you’re on the hook for all repairs.

 Seller’s Guide — How to Maximize Your Acer Nitro V Resale